The Día de los Muertos

 A special food prepared on the Yucatán Peninsula only on the Day of the Dead is the so-called El Pip (also Mucbipollo).
 A pib is a large tamale made of corn dough with black beans, stuffed with chicken and pork, chilies and spices, and slowly cooked in banana leaves in an underground oven (piíb).

 In each state of Mexico, Día de Muertos is celebrated somewhat differently, as customs and traditions have developed differently depending on the region.
-For example, in the major tourist centers around Cancún in Xcaret Park or on the island of Cozumel, there are often day-long festivals with theater performances, exhibitions, folkloric dances, workshops, crafts and more.
+For example, in the major tourist centers around Cancún, in Xcaret Park near Playa del Carmen or on the island of Cozumel, there are often day-long festivals with theater performances, exhibitions, folkloric dances, workshops, crafts and much more.
 In other places, like Holbox, things are more authentic and a little less touristy.

 The Symbol of the Day of the Dead: The Figure of “La Catrina”